josephwright/josephwright.github.io/_posts/2010-02-27-building-biblatex-biber-again.md

   - biblatex
   - Packages
 ---
-I [recently posted](/2010/01/23/building-biblatex-biber/) some information on building [biblatex-biber](http://biblatex-biber.sourceforge.net/).
-Since then, v0.5 of biblatex-biber has appeared and there are some positive changes.
+I [recently posted](/2010/01/23/building-biblatex-biber/) some information on building [`biblatex-biber`](http://biblatex-biber.sourceforge.net/).
+Since then, v0.5 of `biblatex-biber` has appeared and there are some positive changes.
 The code now creates its own file to grab the required Perl modules.
 So on Mac OS X (Snow Leopard) and Ubuntu (9.10) all I needed to do after downloading the source was

 ```bash
 perl Build.PL